Pocket/pocket-ios/README.md

 3. http://localhost:9090/micro/reset - Resets snowplow to 0 events received.
 Should be ran at the start of each test.

 [SnowplowMicro](./Tests iOS/Support/SnowplowMicro) class is used to interact with Snowplow and provide helper assertions to make testing events easier.

+### Swift Previews

+Due to the project structure being a Package within an app, Swift previews do not work in the way you would expect.
+When working on SwiftUI with previews you need to select the build scheme in the xcode menu bar for the package you are working on.
+I.E. If you are working on a SwiftUI view under PocketKit ensure PocketKit is selected in the scheme editor, if you are working in Textile, make sure Textile is selected.

+Also in order to support SwiftUI Previews, view models should not be passed directly into the View and instead the properties and actions should be passed directly.
+[See this opinion piece for more on the subject.](https://medium.com/swift2go/swiftui-opinion-viewmodel-doesnt-belong-in-previews-62d9e1485b38)